Electric-Coin-Company/zcash-android-wallet-sdk/docs/ci.md

 Workflows exist for:
  * Pull request - On pull request, static analysis and testing is performed.
  * Snapshot deployment - On merge to the main branch, a snapshot release is deployed to Maven Central.
 Concurrency limits are in place, to ensure that only one snapshot deployment can happen at a time.
- * Release deployment - Work in progress.
-Manually invoked workflow to deploy to Maven Central.
+ * Release deployment - Manually invoked workflow to deploy to Maven Central.
 Concurrency limits are in place, to ensure that only one release deployment can happen at a time.
+ * Unwedge — If Snapshot deployment fails, it will often be due to multiple unclosed repositories.
+This workflow can take a given open repository name and attempt to close it.

 ## Setup
 When forking this repository, some secrets need to be defined to set up new continuous integration builds.